nopeless/perfectionist/README.md

 ## files
-`gamev4.py` is currently the working prototype.
+`gamev4.py` is currently the working prototype(extremely inefficient).
 Before using, adjust the parameters.
 The code is NOT edgecase safe
 ```py
 # this is inside the file
 X=<your board width value here>